Optimal Control in Pandemics

 and noted that our boundary conditions imply that the value of the constant is $K_0=y_f/2$.

-Figures 3 and 4 show the optimal way of imposing lockdowns, plotting $r=\beta/\gamma$ as a function of virus time (Fig.3) and human time (Fig.4).
+Fig. 2 shows the optimal way of imposing lockdowns, plotting $r=\beta/\gamma$ as a function of human time (Fig.4).
 The optimal solution consists of an initial sharp lockdown followed by a gradual release of the lockdown.
-Intuitively, this is easy to understand: premature release of lockdown results in flare-ups of the disease, which then require further lockdowns which contribute to the economic cost.
+Intuitively, this is easy to understand: premature release of lockdown results in flare-ups of the disease, which then require further lockdowns which contribute to the SE cost.